usetrmnl/localizations/GUIDE.md

 this adds context for which localization phrases are used, and where. you may also visit your Account > Locale > set to "raw" and then click around the app.

+finally, make a copy of either `locales/web_ui/en.yml` or `locales/plugin_renders/en.yml` and create a new file in the same directory, `locales/your-lang-code.yml`. submit a pull request and ask questions if you need help.

 ## general tips

 we understand not all languages support casing. we also understand some languages (ex: Korean) support levels of formality. and finally there are languages with gendered nouns, from Spanish to German. in general we prefer a casual tone with simple vocabulary. this matches the spirit of our brand and makes TRMNL comfortable for people all around the world.